sanilac6459/cyoa-halloween/go-in.md

 She gave you the money to let you know how much she appericated you listening to her story and keep her company since she's lonely every day.

 As soon as you left her house, you felt bad of how everything turned out for Savannah.
-You decided to make a promise to visit her every weekend and keep her company. :)
+You decided to make a promise to visit her every weekend and keep her company. 😊

+End your adventure